Survey Makeup of 1,000 Respondents

 - How comfortable are you with your company’s current cash flow situation?

 The infographic below charts responses—in percentages—to each of the Index’s 10 core questions and will provide insights into the changing attitudes and expectations of small business owners over time.
-This infographic reflects responses to the last four surveys, Q3 and Q4 of 2017, and Q1 and Q2 of 2018.
-Responses to the 10 core questions are used to calculate the MetLife & U.S. Chamber of Commerce Small Business Index number, which currently stands at 68.7—meaning 68.7% of small business owners have a positive outlook for their companies and the environment in which they operate.
+This infographic reflects responses to each survey since Q2 2017.
+Responses to the 10 core questions are used to calculate the MetLife & U.S. Chamber of Commerce Small Business Index number, which currently stands at 70.7–meaning 70.7% of small business owners have a positive outlook for their companies and the environment in which they operate.